 Technical diving

 Tech diving is a natural progression for those who want more out of their SCUBA journey.
 The true definition for “Technical Diving” varies depending on who you ask, but it includes dives that require planned decompression stops, multiple gas cylinders, entry into overhead environments, use of TriMix breathing gas or oxygen rich decompression gasses.
-A soon as a diver exceeds their No Decompression Limits or NDL’S, they MUST be prepared to handle any emergencies while remaining underwater.
+As soon as a diver exceeds their No Decompression Limits or NDL’S, they MUST be prepared to handle any emergencies while remaining underwater.
 Ascending directly to the surface is no longer an option, either due to the mandatory decompression stops required or from a physical ceiling overhead such as a wreck or cavern environment.

 If you’re ready to start your technical diving journey, get in touch and we can paint a clear picture of your path and get you where you want to be.